-Self-led river dipping and pond dipping in the wetlands (ie from the wetland boardwalk) is not currently permitted.
-Dipping must be led by a National Trust staff member for safety and conservation reasons.
+Self-led river dipping and pond dipping in the wetlands (ie from the wetland boardwalk) is not currently permitted by groups.
+Dipping must be led by a National Trust team member for safety and conservation reasons.

 Uniformed organisations and other formal groups of young people can also enjoy fun and educational visits to Morden Hall Park.
-All youth group visits must be booked in advance, and Education Group Membership is required for self-led visits.
+All youth group visits must be booked in advance.

 Education Group Membership

 Education Group Membership (EGM) supports the National Trust to look after the special places that you will visit and allows education groups free entry to most places owned by the National Trust.
 This annual membership is for not-for-profit groups or home educators whose members, pupils or students are in full-time education.
 Prices depend on the number of children on the school roll.

 At Morden Hall Park, Education Group Membership is required for most self-led activities, and EGM members receive a discount on any National Trust led visits booked with us.

 Our Park Explorers sessions are for children aged 2 to 5 years to attend with their parents or carers on Monday mornings during term time.
 With the help of our leaders, children and adults learn together about the natural world around them with outdoor activities based in the grounds of Morden Hall Park.